-This form can be found on the SHRS Website under Student Life/forms.
+This form can be found on the SHRS Student Resource Hub forms section.

 Students will not receive credit for courses taken without advance approval.
 SHRS students may not enroll in courses outside the University of Pittsburgh in the semester they are graduating from SHRS.